ngrx/platform/docs/store/api.md

 Store uses fractal state management, which provides state composition through feature modules, loaded eagerly or lazily.
 Provide feature states using the `StoreModule.forFeature` method.
 This method defines the name of the feature state and the reducers that make up the state.
-The same `initialState` and `reducerFactory` configuration options are available.
+The same `initialState` and `metaReducers` configuration options are available.

 ```ts
 // feature.module.ts